cciw-uk/data-protection/00 README FIRST.rst

   I will include a copy of the most recent version when submitting this work to the committee.

-* 05 Data retention policy
+* 07 Data retention policy

-  TODO
+  STATUS:TODO

-* 06 Appropriate Policy Document
+* 08 Appropriate Policy Document

+  STATUS:TODO

-* 07 Privacy notice
+* 09 Privacy notice

   https://ico.org.uk/for-organisations/make-your-own-privacy-notice/

-  TODO
+  STATUS:TODO